Multibit-Legacy/multibit-website-legacy/README.md

 #### Outside of an IDE

 Assuming that you've got Java and Maven installed you'll find it very straightforward to get the site running.
-Just clone from GitHub do the following:
+Just clone from GitHub and do the following:

 ```
 cd <project root>